 - Student must receive the approval from the supervisor before releasing the thesis to the second reader.

-- Forward the MSc Thesis Submission PDF Form to the Chemistry Graduate Office one week before the SGS submission deadline.
+- Upload the MSc Thesis Submission PDF Form one week before the SGS submission deadline.

 - Forward the Letter of Support from the supervisor.
 The letter must indicate the thesis title, verify that the thesis is acceptable in partial fulfillment for the MSc degree and confirm that the recommended revisions on the thesis from the second reader have been completed.
 The letter must also confirm if the MSc candidate is qualified to proceed towards doctoral studies, if applicable.